 List of Rehabs in North Carolina

 Below is a list of the different drug rehab centers in North Carolina.
 Each listing provides information on the types of services provided and the payment options available.
 You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 TIPS: If you feel you're going to use

 - Find a peer support group: North Carolina 12-step meetings and aftercare programs from the addicted.org directory.

-- Stay active and distracted—take a long or short walk, join a community center or fitness center.
+- Stay active and distracted—take a long or short walk, or join a community center or fitness center.

 - Access open or free addiction healthcare counseling or contact North Carolina 2-1-1.

-- Find an extroverted activity—experience The Blue Ridge Parkway, Beaches of the Outer Banks, the waterfalls in the North Carolina mountains, and museums.
+- Find an extroverted activity—experience The Blue Ridge Parkway, the Beaches of the Outer Banks, the waterfalls in the North Carolina mountains, and museums.

 - Avoid risky situations that lead to relapse.
 Be aware of triggers and unmanaged stress that causes relapse.

 - Refer them to local resources through addicted.org or the North Carolina Department of Health and Human Services.